TQBio/HyDML/README.md

 We also uploaded differential methylation sites selected for each cancer data set and published the data for follow-up studies.

+Additionally, we uploaded the "SNP" file to address the DML which were marked as a SNP in annotation file and it's accessible under

+"HyDML/Data/SNP/" file.

 # Demo demonstration